Yoav666s/dnd-wiki/collections/_classes/nornfeld/ranger/harrier.md

 Starting at 3rd level, when you spend at least 10 feet of movement without retracing your steps immediately before making a melee attack, you deal an additional 1d4 damage of the attack's type.
 The extra damage increases to 1d6 when you reach Ranger level 11.

 # Evasion
-Starting at 7th level, when you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
-You can't use this feature if you have the Incapacitated condition.
+Starting at 7th level, When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 # Adrenaline Rush
-Starting at 11th level, you can expend two uses of Favored Enemy to cast [[Haste]] on yourself.
-When cast this way, you don't suffer a wave of lethargy when it ends on you.
+Starting at 11th level, you can cast [[Haste]] on yourself without expending a spell slot.
+You can do so twice, and you regain all expended uses when you finish a long rest.
+When cast this way, you don't suffer a wave of lethargy when it ends.

 # Relentless Haste
 Starting at 11th level, taking damage can't break your concentration on [[Haste]].